Aromatherapy uses the aromatic plant extracts and essential oils for healing and cosmetic purposes.

 Babies, up to 3 months old-

-Only base oils, OLIVE, ALMOND and GRAPESEED are good options.
+Use only base oils, ALMOND and GRAPESEED are good options.

-Blending Essential oils with a carrier oil for massage-
+How to Blend Essential oils with a carrier oil for massage?

 Between 1%-3% depending on the type of treatment.